mcpherrinm/traceroute/README.md

 options, it isn't fixed length, but since this is just a little sample program we ignore this case and just check the header length is 5 words.
 We'll make sure the protocol is ICMP, and grab the source IP address too.

+Then we'll grab the type out of the ICMP, and the TTL from the original IP header.
+For now we won't bother with nice output, and will just print them in the order they arrive, which should be good enough.